-- cut slope behaviour and slope stability analysis to develop appropriate set back distances from the crest of slopes for building platforms; - whether building platforms should be restricted in certain areas; - whether specific foundation designs are required in certain locations; and/or the management of earthworks and recontouring of land.
+- cut slope behaviour and slope stability analysis to develop appropriate set back distances from the crest of slopes for building platforms; - whether building platforms should be restricted in certain areas: - whether specific foundation designs are required in certain locations; and/or - the management of earthworks and recontouring of land; and/or - future stream erosion and potential for downcutting69.

-- Also refer to the following rules: - R10.6.1.3 Amberley Avenue, Escort Grove, Rangitane Park and Awapuni Racecourse Minimum Floor Level Areas; - R10.6.3.4 Awatea Stream and Jensen Street Ponding Areas; - R10.7.1.6 Limited Development land in Aokautere - Council's engineering standards for the design and construction of infrastructure and services should be referenced in the design of multi-unit residential developments. - A plan must be submitted to identify appropriate stormwater design for the development, and: - demonstrate how peak run-off volume is to be mitigated - how low impact development principles are applied - identify a secondary flow path.
+R10.6.1.3 Amberley Avenue, Escort Grove, Rangitane Park and Awapuni Racecourse Minimum Floor Level Areas;

+R10.7.1.6 Limited Development land in Aokautere

+- Council's engineering standards for the design and construction of infrastructure and services should be referenced in the design of multi-unit residential developments. - A plan must be submitted to identify appropriate stormwater design for the development, and: - demonstrate how peak run-off volume is to be mitigated - how low impact development principles are applied - identify a secondary flow path.